bomingfan/Constructor-Hangman/README.md

 # Constructor-Hangman

-using Node.js and constructors to build the hangman game
+Using Node.js and constructors to build the hangman game

+Two constructors "Word" and "Letter" are used.